 We've put together some of our own and some independent party advice on how to avoid being taken when buying, selling, and investing in Gold and other precious metals.

-The following tips for buying and selling coins were originally drafted by the Better Business Bureau, with Gary Adkins serving on the BBB advisory group.
+The following tips for buying and selling coins were originally drafted by the Better Business Bureau.

 Do Your Research investigate before you INVEST!